Flying in New Zealand

 Haere Mai!
 Welcome to New Zealand

-New Zealand welcomes visitors, we have fantastic flying sites and something to offer every pilot.
+We have fantastic flying sites and something to offer every pilot.

 • Australia – PG3 or above.